Bates Dance Festival presents 'Different Voices' concert

 At press time the Bates Dance Festival gratefully acknowledges support from the National Endowment for the Arts, New England Foundation for the Arts, National Performance Network, Maine Arts Commission, Surdna Foundation, Asian Cultural Council, Altria, Fisher Charitable Foundation, Sam L. Cohen Foundation, Androscoggin Bank, Cole Hahn, Liberty Mutual Insurance, Mechanics Savings Bank and TD Banknorth.

-Tags: Different Voices, New England Foundation for the Arts, the National Endowment for Arts, visiting artists.
+Tags: arts music Bates Dance Festival Different Voices Global perspectives New England Foundation for the Arts performing arts Summer at Bates the National Endowment for Arts visiting artists